Chalarangelo/30-seconds-of-code/snippets/matrixMult.md

   - Uses `Array.prototype.map()` to loop over the first (or left) matrix and returns an empty array on each iteration.
 - Finally, `matrixMult` uses `Array.prototype.push()`, multiple layers of nested `for` loops, the addition assignment `+=` operator and multiplication operator `*` to perform the dot product between two matrices of differing sizes.
   - Dot product, takes the row of the first matrix and multiplies it by the column of the second matrix, the `twoMatricesCheck` tested to see if they were the same size already.
-  - The dot product for each iteration is then saved to its respective index in the `multMatrix` variable.
+  - The dot product for each iteration is then saved to its respective index into `multMatrix`.
 ```js
 const matrixCheck = (matrix)=>{
     let columnNumb;